emonhassan83/Help-Center-API-Assignment/backend.md

    - Set up a basic server with a single endpoint to check if the server is running (e.g., `GET /ping`).

 2. **Create a Card Model:**
    - Design a model for a card.
-Each card should have the following fields (You can chooose any ORM and database):
+Each card should have the following fields (You can choose any ORM and database):
      - `id` (string): A unique identifier for the card.
      - `title` (string): The title of the card (e.g., "Branches").
      - `description` (string): A brief description of what the card represents (e.g., "Abstract Branches lets you manage, version, and document your designs in one place.").